Treatment Options for Patients Living With An Incurable Blood Cancer

 Featured Sports

-It's more than just Mitchell vs Deshaun.
-Here are Three Things to Watch as the Bears host the Texans Sunday at noon on CBS 2.
+NFL Week 15 NFC West Picks: 'The 49ers Are Going In The Wrong Direction,' Says CBS San Francisco's Dennis O'Donnell

+The Rams and Seahawks sit atop the NFC West, with all four teams technically still in playoff contention.

-Fantasy Football Start Or Sit Week 14: "Very Worried" About Cousins, Vikings Offense Against Bucs Says Heath Cummings
+Fantasy Football Start Or Sit Week 15: J.K.
+Dobbins Has Big Opportunity Against Miserable Jaguars Run Defense

-The Vikings and Cousins have been rolling lately but a tough matchup looms in Tampa Bay this weekend.

-Chiefs-Dolphins Preview: Tua Is 'Going To Have To Put It On His Shoulders,' Says CBS's Jay Feely
+The Ravens host the Jaguars on Sunday and their rookie back has a chance to have a big day for fantasy owners.

+MLB Tells Managers Spring Training Will Start On Time, But Cubs' David Ross Says Nothing Set In Stone

 Video